-Offenses Number of Demerits Minimum Consequences for offenses 1 st offense 5 Student receives a warning, and parent must pick up the device.
-2 nd Offense 10 Students receives (3) days ISS, and parent must pick up the device.
-3 rd Offense 10 Student receives (5) days ISS, and parent must up the device.
+Offenses Number of Demerits Minimum Consequences for offenses 1 st offense 0 Student receives a warning, and parent notified by phone call or email and documented in Skyward.
+2 nd Offense 5 Parent/student must pay \$10 and parent must pick up the device and documented in Skyward.
+3 rd Offense 10 Student receives 3 days ISS, and parent must pick up the device and documented in Skyward.